jsidoryn/menu_planner/notes.md

 # Today

-refactor routes for shortlist
 should shortlist be a resource create a presenter

-120 lines rather than 80

 aws - sync cli, or transmit